 What to bring: Map (OL28 Ordnance Survey map of Dartmoor), compass, drink/hot flask, snacks, plenty of warm layers as we will be stopping many times, hat, gloves, waterproof clothing (whatever the forecast) and sturdy walking boots.

 For advice on compasses, Silva is recommended and a good source is Dartmoor National Park Visitors Centres or Dash4it.co.ukwww.dash4it.co.uk/accessories/accessory-type/compasses.html Any of the following would be fine: Silva Starter 8; Silva Field; Silva Ranger; Silva Expedition 4.

 Dogs - it is difficult to handle a map and compass whilst also having a dog with you, so we don't recommend they join you.

-Organisers/Facilitators: Emma Cunis of Dartmoor's Daughter creates walks and nature-connection experiences to enhance health, wellbing, and performance.
+Organisers/Facilitators: Emma Cunis of Dartmoor's Daughter creates walks and nature-connection experiences to enhance health, wellbeing, and performance.
 She is a qualified Hill & Moorland Leader (HML).
-Verran Townsend is a qualified walking guide (ML) and navigator who loves to encourage and enable others to experience the wildness and beauty of Dartmoor.

 Cancellation policy: The event will go ahead come rain or shine.
 In fact rain and fog are great training aids!
 Sorry no refunds if you are unable to attend.